What Is Viscosity?

 According to Wikipedia, viscosity is the friction between the molecules of fluid.
 For example, when a fluid flows through a tube, the fluid will move more quickly near the center of the tube axis but move more slowly along the walls of the tube.
 This is because of the friction with the walls.
 Pressure or energy (“stress”) is needed to overcome the friction between the faster-moving fluid and the more slowly moving layers.
 Fluids with low viscosity have a low resistance and shear easily and the molecules flow quickly; high viscosity fluids move sluggishly and resist deformation.
 Some liquids, like pitch, glass and peanut butter, have such high viscosity they behave like solids.

-Some common viscosities are listed in this chart:
+Some viscosities for other common fluids are listed in this chart for comparison:

 Fluid Viscosity (cPs)